 - College level reading and writing.
 Student must meet one of the following requirements:

-Employment of registered nurses is projected to grow faster than the average for all occupations -- 7 percent from 2019-2029.
+Employment of registered nurses is projected to grow faster than the average for all occupations -- 7% from 2019-2029.

 There are more career options for registered nurses who have a Bachelor of Science in nursing than those without this degree.
 Gynecological nurse, hospice nurse, pediatric nurse, surgical nurse are some of the most popular jobs for nurses with a BSN.